-STAGE 4.7.
+STEP 4.7.
 Approve the adapted CEGP

 TO DO: Promote the approval of the adapted CEGP through the competent body.
-It is recommended that this function be performed by the highest authority in the organisation or, if delegated, by the highest authority for research and innovation in your organisation.
+It is recom- Stage 4. mended that this function be performed by the highest authority in the organisation or, Step 4.7. if delegated, by the highest authority for research and innovation in your organisation.
+Step 4.8.